 Compatibility with your children

 Let’s be honest, your children mesh with some babysitters more than others sometimes.
 If you’ve tried a few babysitters and one gets rave reviews from your kids, how much is that worth?
-Maybe it’s personality or they’re good with kids but how much easier is it to leave a child you know the babysitter makes your little one smile?
+Maybe it’s personality or they’re good with kids.
+How much easier is it to leave a child when you know the babysitter makes your little one smile?

 Take into account when you secured the sitter for the service.
 If you booked your sitter last minute for a time, consider rewarding the quick attention.
 Teenagers have other commitments like adults, so it’s relevant when you ask last minute to show up at your home for the evening.